-As a not-for-profit organisation, any post-tax surplus is taken into account when setting future fees with the objective of L!NK to be breakeven over the long term subject to financial resilience requirements.
+As a not-for-profit organisation, any profit is taken into account when setting future fees with the objective of LINK to be breakeven over the long term subject to financial resilience requirements.

-Capital and reserves, which is an important indicator of financial resilience, increased as a result of the annual CPMI-IOCSO adjustment and the 2022 post-tax surplus.
-In 2022, the board agreed to maintain a £2 million financial resilience reserve which is included in the overall capital and reserves figure above.
+Capital and reserves, which is an important indicator of financial resilience, increased as a result of the annual CPMI-IOCSO adjustment.
+In 2023, the Board agreed to maintain a £2 million financial resilience reserve which is included in the overall capital and reserves figure above.
 This was originally established in 2020 following a review of minimum capital requirements under the IOSCO Principles for Financial Markets Infrastructures.

-The year-end cash balance increased mainly as a result of the retained surplus for the year and a £4 million funding call to finance the group's access to cash activities, particularly the direct commissioning of ATMs.
+The year-end cash balance increased mainly as a result of the £4 million funding call to finance the group's access to cash and co-ordinating body activities, particularly the direct commissioning of ATMs, net of expenditure.